Zdeeno/Lidar-gym/README.md

 # Lidar gym
-OpenAI gym training environment for agents controlling solid-state lidars based on Kitti dataset.
+OpenAI gym training environment for agents controlling solid-state lidars based on KITTI dataset.
 ## Dependencies
 Environment is written in python 3 using following libraries:
 ### Required: